AgrimArsh/QuantumUntangled/README.md

 # Quantum Untangled
 This project aims to make quantum computing accessible to people of all ages.
 We want to bring the basics of quantum mechanics and quantum computing to a wider public.
-We intend to do this through a website that will work as a hub for all-things quantum.
-The website is still under development now, but expect a working version by the summer of 2021.
+We intend to do this through a website that will work as a hub for all-things quantum, from articles to interviews and open-source projects.

 This repository contains the code for the Quantum Untangled website.
 Status: under development, blog currently hosted at [Quantum Untangled](https://medium.com/quantum-untangled).